amazon-ion/ion-cli/README.md

 You should see output that resembles the following:

 ```
-ion 0.4.0
-The Ion Team <ion-team@amazon.com>

-USAGE:
+A collection of tools for working with Ion data.

-    ion <SUBCOMMAND>
+Usage: ion [OPTIONS] <COMMAND>

-FLAGS:
-    -h, --help       Prints help information
-    -V, --version    Prints version information

-SUBCOMMANDS:
+Commands:
-    beta    The 'beta' command is a namespace for commands whose interfaces are
-            not yet stable.
+  beta     The 'beta' command is a namespace for commands whose interfaces are not yet stable.
-    dump    Prints Ion in the requested format
+  cat      Prints all Ion input files to the specified output in the requested format.
+  head     Prints the specified number of top-level values in the input stream.
+  inspect  Displays hex-encoded binary Ion alongside its equivalent text Ion.
+               Its output prioritizes human readability and is likely to change
+               between versions.
+Stable output for programmatic use cases is a
+               non-goal.
-    help    Prints this message or the help of the given subcommand(s)
+  help     Print this message or the help of the given subcommand(s)

+Options:
+      --no-auto-decompress  Turn off automatic decompression detection.
+  -h, --help                Print help
+  -V, --version             Print version
 ```

 ## Build instructions